5 Brands Pumpin’ Up the Jams with Spotify Playlists

 We all know and love Mike Wazowski.
 He is driven, motivated, and a dreamer.
 Plus, he’s got more school and team spirit than anyone!
 So fittingly, his playlist is full of inspiring, motivational tunes.

-How the heck is a hair product company supposed to create an engaging campaign?
+How is a hair product company supposed to create an engaging campaign?
 Herbal Essences is perhaps most well-known for pushing the envelope with their controversial “hairgasm” commercials.
 So not surprisingly, they’ve also pushed the envelope in digital marketing as well.

 They took a moment that most people are guilty of – singing in the shower – and made a fun playlist for it.
 This was a great way to get customers to not only interact with Herbal Essences, but to also directly relate their brand to a specific experience.
 Herbal Essences also took their engagement a step further by making their playlist public so that fans, customers, and listeners could add their own favorite songs to sing to in the shower!